AP English Literature

 This course has no set meeting times!
 Instead, students will interact asynchronously by reading daily instructional messages and writing extensive responses to each others' work.
 Students will have assignments due every weekday, though, so the course is ideal for students who have fairly consistent availability throughout the week.
 We are happy to accommodate students who need to work ahead, students who live in international time zones, or students who face particularly busy times during their school year.

-Length of course: Monday, August 28, 2023 to Friday, May 10, 2024 (assuming the College Board sticks with the expected schedule of administering the AP Lit test on Wednesday, May 5).
+Length of course: Monday, August 31, 2026 to Friday, May 7, 2027 (assuming the College Board sticks with the expected exam administration schedule).

 Breaks: There will be no assignments due on most U.S. National Holidays.
 In addition, students will have one week off for fall break, one week off for Thanksgiving break, two weeks off for Christmas / New Years, and one week off for spring break.

-Mrs. Inspektor has been teaching online AP English for almost two decades and is excited to continue.
+Mrs. Maya Inspektor has been teaching online AP® English for almost two decades and is excited to continue.
 In the 1990s, she was one of the first student participants in the AP Homeschoolers online courses herself and has fond memories of her own online classes!
 She graduated summa cum laude from the University of Pittsburgh in 2004, majoring in English Writing and Psychology.
-She earned a Masters of Education in Secondary English from Carlow University, researching homeschooling English programs for her master's thesis.
-She taught at a private school for two years and has taught AP English Language and AP English Literature through AP Homeschoolers since 2007.
+She earned a Master of Education degree in Secondary English from Carlow University, researching homeschooling English programs for her master's thesis.
+She has taught AP English Language and AP English Literature through AP Homeschoolers since 2007.
 She also enjoys teaching summer classes on writing college application essays (when she's not running marathons, gardening, or renovating her 600-year-old house).
-An expat since her early 20s, she lived in Israel for 12 years and now lives in the Czech Republic with her daughter, son, and unruly German Shepherd.
+An expat since her early 20s, she lived in Israel for 11 years and in the Czech Republic since 2019 with her husband, two children, and rather brainless (but sweet) dog.

-You can contact Ms. Chan directly at teach@odeliachan.com, but all general inquiries should be sent to Maya Inspektor: minspektor@aphomeschoolers.com or minspektor@gmail.com.
+All general inquiries should be sent to Mrs. Inspektor: minspektor@gmail.com.